Richard Rogers (serial killer): Investigation and arrest

 Using cyanoacrylate fuming, 28 latent fingerprints and three palm prints were recovered from the eight trash bags that held Peter Anderson's body.
 The prints were put into the Pennsylvania, New York, Virginia, and New Jersey databases, but no matches were found.
 Police soon ran out of leads and Anderson's murder became a cold case.

 Police were unable to find any fingerprints at the Thomas Mulcahy crime scene.
-They did, however, find DNA in a latex glove.
+However, they found DNA in a latex glove.
 The DNA was entered into the FBI's Combined DNA Index System, but there were no matches.
 Investigators also traced the origins of the bag containing the glove to a CVS branch on Staten Island through its SKU number.
 A sticker on the keyhole saw used to dismember Mulcahy was traced back to the Pergament retail chain.
 At the time, there were 32 Pergaments in New York and New Jersey.
 There were two Pergaments on Staten Island, one of which was across the street from the CVS.
 This made detectives believe that the perpetrator lived or worked in Staten Island.
 Police described the way Mulcahy's body was dismembered as disarticulation, as his bones had been separated from his joints.
 This led investigators to believe that the perpetrator had medical experience.
 Police filled out a VICAP form in search of similar crimes.
 After learning of Peter Anderson's killing, they considered the possibility that a serial killer could be on the loose.

-The bag containing Anthony Morrero's head was a limited edition Acme bag that was only distributed at select locations, including Staten Island.
+The bag containing Anthony Marrero's head was a limited edition Acme bag that was only distributed at select locations, including Staten Island.
 Two fingerprints and a palm print were also found on the bag, but the prints didn't match anything in the automated fingerprint identification systems they were entered into.

 After Michael Sakara's killing, eight law enforcement agencies in New York, New Jersey, and Pennsylvania set up a task force to catch the perpetrator.
 A composite sketch of the suspect, who claimed to work at St. Vincent's hospital, was made from witness statements and sent to local hospitals.
 The New York City Gay and Lesbian Anti-Violence Project also raised a reward of $10,000 for information.
 Authorities also requested the names, addresses, and dates of birth of all nurse employees at St. Vincent's hospital with the first or middle name of Mark or John.
 From this, police found a person of interest.
 He was a gay man named Mark who worked at St. Vincent's as a nursing care coordinator.
 He had homes in Manhattan and Staten Island, and, according to rumors, he visited the Townhouse and Five Oaks bars on occasion.
 The man was brought in for questioning, but there was no evidence that tied him to the murders.